universitytheater/utheater.github.io/_shows/2026/Spring/tiagaig.md

 ---
 layout: show-info
-slug: good-as-it-gets
+slug: tiagaig
 hidden: false

-title: This is as Good as it Gets
+title: this is as good as it gets
 subheader:
 author: Katie Keeley
 description:
-  - TIAGAIG is a brand new musical following seven seniors at an all-girls private high school as they try to write the ultimate guide to high school success in one afternoon.
-Led by their enthusiastic and extremely determined class dean, the girls tackle expectations, anxiety, and growing up to a score inspired by current singer-songwriters (listen to the inspirational playlist here).
-In ninety real-time minutes, This Is as Good as It Gets asks us to rethink what we would tell our younger selves–and whether it even matters.
+  - "*this is as good as it gets* is an original musical following seven seniors at an all-girls high school as they try to write the ultimate guide to high school success.
+Led by their enthusiastic and extremely determined class dean, the girls tackle expectations, anxiety, and growing up (whether they’re ready or not) to a score inspired by current singer-songwriters.
+In one whirlwind hour, this is as good as it gets asks us to rethink what we would tell our younger selves–and whether it even matters."
-access_note:
+access_note: "*this is as good as it gets* includes references to disordered eating and suicidal ideation."

 year: 2026